nmstreethran/ml-elec-model/docs/data-extraction.rst

     A map of German meteorological stations and their metadata, including the station's name, id and height (m), the state and NUTS 3 region it is located in, and its latitude and longitude, made using data from Deutscher Wetterdienst and Eurostat.

 ..
-[4] The interactive map can be viewed on JSFiddle <https://jsfiddle.net/nithiya/h3mnt20c/>.
+[4] The interactive map can be viewed on JSFiddle: https://jsfiddle.net/nithiya/h3mnt20c/.

 ``scripts/windHourly_de.py`` and ``scripts/solarHourly_de.py`` are the scripts used to extract hourly wind and solar data respectively.